 'Telehealth' or 'e-health' allows for a medical consultation to take place via video conferencing or audio over the internet.
 Telehealth services can include diagnosis, treatment and preventive healthcare.

 All the e-health websites we looked at state clearly that they aren't for medical emergencies.

 Is there a Medicare rebate for online consultations?

 Medicare rebates for telehealth are available to eligible patients for specialist consultations only (not GP appointments).

 An eligible patient is:

-not an admitted patient; and
+- not an admitted patient; and

-eligible for Medicare rebates; and
+- eligible for Medicare rebates; and

 - located in an eligible geographical area and more than 15km from the specialist at the time of consultation.

 Telehealth-eligible areas are outside of metropolitan areas, in Remoteness Area classifications 2–5 (under the Australian Standard Geographic Classification).

 Additionally, telehealth MBS items for specialist consultations may be available for patients at an eligible residential aged care facility or an eligible Aboriginal medical service, irrespective of location.

 What if I don't live in a remote area?

 So why isn't telehealth covered by Medicare more broadly?
 According to the Federal Department of Health there are significant considerations associated with expansion of telehealth services under Medicare, including health workforce measures in regional and rural areas and supporting the medical profession's position that face-to-face consultations are the preferred option.

-And the service is not likely to see more rebates anytime soon as all proposals for expansion of Medicare would need to be considered through normal budget processes.
+And the service is not likely to see more rebates anytime soon as all proposals for expansion of Medicare would need to be considered by the Medical Services Advisory Committee (MSAC) and additional funding would need to be considered through normal budget processes.
 According to the department, at this time there are no applications to expand the service to include GPs as well as specialists.

 Finding online consultation services

 GP2U offers online consults with GPs for diagnosis, specialist referrals, prescriptions and medical certificates.
 The service also offers prescriptions faxed to the nearest chemist or a delivery service.

 Readycare offers video and phone consults with Australian-based GPs 24/7 and is designed to supplement a patient's regular GP.
 The service provides medical consults and advice, medical certificates and prescriptions if needed.

 Doctors on Demand provides video conferencing 24/7 for medical consultations, prescriptions and medical certificates.
 An app is available for IOS and Android.

 Cost: Consults start at $60

 Things to look out for if you use an online consultation

 - The providers generally do not guarantee that a video consultation is the appropriate course of treatment for your particular healthcare problem, as some patients will need an examination in person.

 - You'll need decent internet coverage to be able to use these services.
 Be sure to check the provider's policies on refunds when it comes to technology failures and problems with connections.

 Other online health assistance